aws-samples/eks-workshop-v2/website/docs/networking/security-groups-for-pods/using_rds.md

 ConfigMap/catalog
 ```

-Lets check the value of `CATALOG_RDS_ENDPOINT` then run Kustomize to use the real DynamoDB service:
+Let's check the value of `CATALOG_RDS_ENDPOINT` then run Kustomize to use the real DynamoDB service:

 ```bash
 $ echo $CATALOG_RDS_ENDPOINT